 Free Demo EEG Portal

-The first ICU monitoring device to achieve FDA Breakthrough Designation with an exclusive New Technology Add-on Payment (NTAP) from CMS
+The first critical care monitoring device and neurodiagnostic to achieve both FDA Breakthrough Designation and an exclusive New Technology Add-on Payment (NTAP) code from CMS.

 For questions, click on the button below and a member of our team will contact you.